Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 In I Samuel chapter eleven, Saul returns from the field where he had been tending his herd.
 He hears the people of Jabesh Gilead crying.
 He discovers that Nachash, the Ammonite, threatened the people.

 Now there was Saul, coming behind the herd from the field; and Saul said, “What troubles the people, that they weep?”
 And they told him the words of the men of Jabesh.
 Then the Spirit of God came upon Saul when he heard this news, and his anger was greatly aroused.
 So he took a yoke of oxen and cut them in pieces, and sent them throughout all the territory of Israel by the hands of messengers, saying, “Whoever does not go out with Saul and Samuel to battle, so it shall be done to his oxen.”

 — I Samuel 11:5-7

-Although the Spirit of God comes upon him and moves him to act, it appears that rather than muster an army by command, he injects himself into the plan by using a fear tactic to scare the people into serving him by sending pieces of a cut-up cow throughout the tribes.
-He threatens that if they do not act, they will become like the cow.
-This is not a sign of confidence on his part.
-He's scared they will not come.
+Although the Spirit of God comes upon him and moves him to act, it appears that rather than muster an army by command, he manipulates the situation by scaring the people into serving him.
+He chooses the gruesome method of sending pieces of a cut-up cow throughout the tribes and threatens that if they do not act, they will become like the cow.
+Saul's approach is not a sign of confidence on his part.
+Instead, it most likely reveals that He's scared they will not come.
 According to theologian L. Daniel Hawk, this misuse of God-given authority is attributed to humans who function outside of God's will for its use.

 . . . fallen human agents characteristically use divine power imperfectly.1